bncastle/hr-language-vscode-ext/README.md

 # README
-This extension enables VSCode syntax highlighting for Pixelbyte Studios' [HR](https://github.com/bncastle/HR) task runner language
+This extension enables VSCode syntax highlighting for Pixelbyte Studios' [HR](https://github.com/bncastle/HR) task runner language.
+For a reference to the tmLanguage, see [this](https://manual.macromates.com/en/regular_expressions)

 #Status:
 This is a work in-progress.